+Yes.
 Extensive research shows that premarital and relationship education does in fact improve both the quality and duration of intimate relationships.

-This is mainly achieved by exposing couples to communication techniques that improve understanding between them and encouraging them to explore their individual expectations of the relationship, and if relevant their expectations of marriage.
+Research shows that this is mainly achieved by exposing couples to communication techniques that improve understanding between them and encouraging them to explore their individual expectations of the relationship, and if relevant their expectations of marriage.

 By exploring expectations, which in many cases differ (sometimes greatly), and learning useful communication techniques, intimate relationships can be made stronger and longer lasting.